ld338/mcwiki/CONTRIBUTING.md

 ### License

-By contributing to this project, you agree that your contributions will be licensed under the [license name] license.
+By contributing to this project, you agree that your contributions will be licensed under the GNU General Public License (GPL) license.

 ### Security Vulnerabilities

-If you discover a security vulnerability within the project, please report it to [Contact Information].
+If you discover a security vulnerability within the project, please report it to me@ld338.de.
 We appreciate your help in improving the security of our project.

-## Attribution

-This Contributing guideline is adapted from [source], and we are grateful for their contribution to open source.

----